openresty/lua-nginx-module/README.markdown

 **phase:** *rewrite tail*

-Acts as a rewrite phase handler and executes lua code string specified in `<lua-script-str>` for every request.
+Acts as a rewrite phase handler and executes Lua code string specified in `<lua-script-str>` for every request.
 The Lua code may make [API calls](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua) and is executed as a new spawned coroutine in an independent global environment (i.e. a sandbox).

 Note that this handler always runs *after* the standard [HttpRewriteModule](http://wiki.nginx.org/HttpRewriteModule).
 So the following will work as expected: